-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Xanax or its generic form Alprazolam to treat one’s anxiety or panic disorder.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Xanax or its generic form, Alprazolam, to treat one’s anxiety or panic disorder.

 Questions that will be directly addressed will include:

-- Can I qualify for life insurance after I’ve been prescribed Xanax?
+• Can I qualify for life insurance after I’ve been prescribed Xanax?

-- Why do life insurance companies care if I’ve been prescribed Xanax?
+• Why do life insurance companies care if I’ve been prescribed Xanax?

-- What kind of information will the insurance companies ask me or be interested in?
+• What kind of information will the insurance companies ask me or be interested in?

-- What rate (or price) can I qualify for?
+• What rate (or price) can I qualify for?

-- What can I do to help ensure that I get the “best life insurance” for me?
+• How can I help ensure I get the “best life insurance”?

-So, without further ado, let’ dive right in!
+So, without further ado, let’s dive right in!

 Can I qualify for life insurance after I’ve been prescribed Xanax?